liweitianux/fg21sim/README.rst

 Realistic Foreground Simulation for EoR 21cm Signal Detection
 =============================================================

-**WARNING:**
-This package is still under heavy development, and may lack some necessary features or even fail to run correctly.
-It is *NOT* recommended to use it at the moment!

 This |fg21sim|_ package provides the tools to simulate the *realistic* low-frequency radio foregrounds, which can be further used to test various foreground removal or separation methods, for the